 Yes, of course there are exceptions – let me be clear about that — and not every store in every town closes at 7 p.m.
 But take for example our stroll through Angers last night.
 It’s a decent-sized city but we were rushed out of Fnac (French Best Buy) at 6:55 p.m. and the doors were being shut at all the stores at 7 p.m.
 On a Saturday.
 I just don’t get it.
 But that doesn’t matter in the least because I live in France so I now play by France’s rules.

-3. Why do you get more than you need at the pharmacy and why can’t they use labels?
+3. Why do you get more than you need at the pharmacy and why aren’t there labels?

-I think bad penmanship is a prerequisite to be a pharmacist in France or work at the French pharmacy.
+French handwriting can be tricky to read if you aren’t used to it, especially numbers.
 Seeing a half-legible scrawl crammed into the tiny white space on your medicine box might not be the safest way to instruct a customer on how to take their medication.
 But what the heck do I know.
 Anyway, open any French person’s medicine cabinet and you’ll see half empty boxes of all kinds of things.
-Not even joking.

 4. Why does the salad come after the meal?